 When assessing how their building can be retrofitted or upgraded for sustainability FMs should begin by:

 Unfortunately, so many of these changes require many resources, so FMs will have to control their energy and personnel expenditure in making this shift.
-FMs should look to more cost-effective ways to hit these new business drivers, such as HVAC assessments, industrial hygienists, and air purification technologies.
+FMs should look to more cost-effective ways to hit these new business drivers, such as HVAC assessments, industrial hygienists, and air purifier technologies.

 Historically, FMs have not necessarily been responsible for their facility occupants' wellbeing (other than physical health reasons).
 However, specific trends suggest that FMs should comprehensively look at the workplace experience as one of the top responsibilities.